tomjenningss/security-openliberty-blockchain/README.md

 1. Export the Local Fabric Gateways:

-   1. In the "FABRIC GATEWAYS" panel, select `2 Org Local Fabric`.
+   1. In the “FABRIC GATEWAYS” panel, select 1 Org Local Fabric – Org1.

-        As there are multiple organizations, we need to connect to both `Org1` and `Org2` as admin to export the connection profiles.
+        “Choose an identity to connect with” will appear from the command palette.
+Select admin.

    1. Select `Org1` and "Choose an identity to connect with" will appear from the command palette.
 Select **admin**.